gundermanc/tools/README.md

 - pbnstop [profile]: Stops all executables except those reference by the given profile or 'Default' profile if not specified.
 - pbstop [profile]: Stops all executables referenced by the given profile or 'Default' profile if not specified.
 - pbedit [profile]: Opens a named profile for manual editing.
+- sudo [command] [args]: Opens tools prompt as admin or runs a command as admin.

 #### Reliability Tools
 Defines some aliases for automating investigation of build failures and crashes.